crypto117/m0rkcoin-tip-bot/README.md

 [CryptoNote](https://github.com/forknote/cryptonote-generator) coin.
 You most likely won't have to change much.

-- Change or remove the regex validation in `m0rkcoin_tip_bot.models:WalletAddressField` to match the address prefix of your coin.
+- Change or remove the regex validation in `rhodiumcoin_tip_bot.models:WalletAddressField` to match the address prefix of your coin.
 - Adapt the `RHODIUMCOIN_DIGITS` and `RHODIUMCOIN_REPR` to match your coin.